 It is, however, as a chamber musician that Richard Gwilt has built his reputation.
 He has been a member of London Baroque since 1984, and has worked with numerous chamber ensembles throughout Europe.
 He has performed in most of the major chamber music concert halls (including the Concertgebouw in Amsterdam, the Konzerthaus and Musikverein in Vienna, the Wigmore Hall and Purcell Room in London and the Alice Tully Hall in New York) as well as other venues throughout Europe, Japan and the Americas.
 He has also made frequent radio and television performances, and recorded over thirty CDs, as both chamber musician and soloist.

 A recent expansion of his chamber music activities has been the formation of the ensemble, Arcomelos, with violinist Irmgard Schaller and cellist Sibylle Huntgeburth.

 In addition to his work as a chamber musician, Richard Gwilt also works as a conductor and musical director, and is very active as a teacher.
 As conductor and musical director, he has worked among others with the Remix Baroque Ensemble in Porto (Portugal) with Concerto Armonico in Freiburg, and with the Altemusik ensemble in the Musikhochschule in Köln.

 As well as performing and teaching, Richard is also active as a composer and music editor.
 As an editor and publisher (RG Editions), he concentrates on currently unavailable 17th and 18th century string music.
 As a composer he writes mainly chamber music for strings and sometimes voice.
-A recent departure has been a proliferation of songs for children.
+His concentration in this field is on practicality.
+Recent works have included Sextuplet, a piece for six violins to complete a programme of music for three to six violins, and two trios for the unusual (but required) combination of violin and two cellos!
+Another rather different development has been a proliferation of songs for children.